Krishna Kumar Mantoo: Political career

 Mantoo's political career started from a very young age as student leader to later becoming Mukhiya (elected representative of village in Panchayati raj system) of Banauta village in early 2000s.
-In the subsequent years he gained popularity as a regional "Bahubali", who conflicted local administratorsand politicians at multiple instances.
-Mantoo allowed his wife Savita Devi to contest panchayat elections after the seats were reserved for SCs and women, emerging youth leader's wife got victory in 2006 Block Pramukh's [Block President] election and later the position is reclaimed by his wife in the consecutive elections in 2011, 2016,2021and has been continuously serving the post as of 2024.
+In the subsequent years he gained popularity as a regional "Bahubali", who conflicted local administrators and politicians at multiple instances.
+Mantoo allowed his wife Savita Devi to contest panchayat elections after the seats were reserved for SCs and women, emerging youth leader's wife got victory in 2006 Block Pramukh's [Block President] election and later the position is reclaimed by his wife in the consecutive elections in 2011, 2016, 2021 and has been continuously serving the post as of 2024.
 While his presence in the local politics was not left unnoticed and in the subsequent time he became close ally with Prabhunath Singh, who is credited with his entry into active state politics.
 Due to support of Prabhunath Singh, he was able to get symbol from Janata Dal (United) for 2010 Bihar Legislative Assembly elections.
 He won his first assembly election by defeating Sunil Kumar with a huge margin of over ten thousand, becoming one of the youngest MLAs of the region.
 In his first tenure as legislator, multiple allegations related to intimidation of government officials against him.
 Allegation of extortion and physical threats were charged against him in the election year 2015.

 In 2015, he contested Assembly elections once again and lost to Shatrughan Tiwari of Bharatiya Janata Party.
 Later, in 2020, he joined Bharatiya Janata Party after resigning from Janata Dal United which was contesting election in alliance with Bharatiya Janta Party and contested the 2020 Bihar Legislative Assembly election.
 He defeated Sunil Kumar of Rashtriya Janata Dal and became an MLA for the second time.